 In collaboration with the Fondation de France, Le Consortium is the facilitator for the Nouveaux Commanditaires / New Patrons program, which allows individuals to band together around a specific issue or cause and commission an artist to make a piece centered on their concern.
 Many projects have been produced, with for example Oscar Tuazon creating a monumental artwork in homage to the Commandos d’Afrique in Belfort, or Christopher Wool a new group of stained glass windows for the Priory Church of La Charité-sur-Loire in Burgundy.
 With the prospect of the World Heritage site listing of the Burgundy vineyards, Le Consortium has joined forces with the Romanée-Conti Estate with a project to transform the former fermenting room of the Princes de Conti into an exhibition space devoted to contemporary art.
 Since then, it has organized exhibitions with Bertrand Lavier, Thomas Houseago, Yan Pei Ming, Kim Gordon, and Rodney Graham at the Académie Conti.

-The fact that Le Consortium’s founders, who were joined by Eric Troncy in 1995 —and from 2000 by Seungduk Kim as an associate curator and director for international projects, as well as Stéphanie Moisdon and Anne Pontégnie as associate curators— have remained its artistic directors for forty years, thereby offering for a public structure dedicated to contemporary art a form of permanence without equal in the world, allows for an uninterrupted dialog to be established with artists.
+The fact that Le Consortium’s founders, who were joined by Eric Troncy in 1995 and from 2000 by Seungduk Kim in the direction team and later by Stéphanie Moisdon and Anne Pontégnie — have remained its artistic directors for forty years, thereby offering for a public structure dedicated to contemporary art a form of permanence without equal in the world, allows for an uninterrupted dialog to be established with artists.
 This dialog often continues throughout their careers, making Le Consortium an exacting laboratory and space for esthetic debate, with exhibitions as its language.

 The New York Times, June 21, 2016